 Faculty for the Master's Program in Economic Law

 Daniel Mainguy is an Associate Professor at the Faculty of Law of Paris 1 Panthéon-Sorbonne.
 He directed the Master 2 program in Private Economic Law and founded the Montpellier School of Law in 2009.
-A holder of the DJCE degree, he holds a doctorate in law(“La revente,” Prix de l’Académie Française, 1994, Litec, 1996).
-He has extensive experience as a lawyer, admitted to the Paris Bar, in both advisory and audit matters, as well as in litigation, consulting, and arbitration.
+A holder of the DJCE degree, he holds a doctorate in law(“La revente,” Prix de l’Académie française, 1994, Litec, 1996).
+He has extensive experience as a lawyer, admitted to the Paris Bar, in the areas of legal counsel and auditing, as well as litigation, consulting, and arbitration.

 Email: dmainguy@wanadoo.fr